pubmania/pubmania.github.io/_posts/2023-02-26-git-basics.md

 # Basics of Git

 Recently, I was asked to help people understand what is this whole business with GIT and I ran a few sessions on the topic specifically keeping in mind that my audience consisted of tech enthusiasts with minimal tech background.
-The content below is how I explained and as it went down well, so I figured it may be helpful to someone else too; hence this post. :)
+The content below is how I explained and as it went down well, I figured it may be helpful to someone else too; hence this post. :)

 ## Version Control System